 “I heard the news from my wife, and I lost myself in happiness.
-Really, this is not something which is expressible.” – an expectant father
+Really, this is not something which is expressible.” – Recent first-time father

 Pregnancy news is considered a great joy, but at the same time, it marks the beginning of a complex emotional journey with increased responsibilities and worries related to the delivery and well-being of the baby as well as financial and employment concerns.
 Our research found that there is a need to normalise the negative emotions surrounding parenthood and provide support for both expectant parents to navigate this life transition, decrease stigma related to perinatal depression, and alleviate feelings of inadequacy.
 At the same time, it’s important to leverage the positive attitudes toward approaching parenthood to pursue improved health outcomes for the whole family.

 “When I don’t understand or get something, I can ask my health workers twice or thrice.
-But they don’t get bothered and answer me clearly.” – an expectant mother
+But they don’t get bothered and answer me clearly.” – First-time pregnant woman

 One pathway to navigate through the many physical, psychological, and social changes related to approaching motherhood is creating a personal and trusting relationship between the expectant mothers and perinatal care providers.
 A sister-like relationship was found to convince women about the good quality of the services, encouraging them to continue accessing care.
 We found opportunities to build personal relationships early with couples to communicate pregnancy-related information before conception, setting the stage for positive parenthood.

 “My husband will manage everything.
 As the baby is not mine alone, we both have duties to perform.
-We’ll have to take care of our newborn baby together.” – an expectant mother
+We’ll have to take care of our newborn baby together.” – First-time pregnant woman

 Based on our research, it appears that young couples are increasingly discussing parenthood as a joint venture with a more equal sharing of parental responsibilities.
 This allows men to take an active role in supporting the wives through the pregnancy and helping out with household chores, preparing for the birth, and caring for their newborn.
 This collaborative attitude provides opportunities for couples to discuss family planning and contraception together, considering the increased financial, physical, and emotional strains and the ideal number of children.

 “I mostly wasn’t allowed inside.
-The patient and the doctor used to have their consultations while I was waiting outside.” – an expectant father
+The patient and the doctor used to have their consultations while I was waiting outside.” – Recent first-time father

 Even though parental responsibilities are increasingly shared, some men feel excluded from health consultations as their role is limited to accompanying their pregnant wives to the facility.
 This prevents them from properly understanding what the pregnant wife is experiencing and preparing for their upcoming responsibilities to help care for the newborn.
 At the same time, expectant fathers expressed a desire to be more involved in the pregnancy journey.
 They wanted to learn more and pass on information on pregnancy-related matters.
 These findings present the opportunity to rethink the counselling directed towards husbands to make them feel included in the service experience and enable men to better support their wives throughout the antenatal and postnatal period.

-“I couldn’t even go to hospital and take services when I had a fever as I didn’t have much money to afford and hire a rickshaw or other vehicles.” – an expectant mother
+“I couldn’t even go to hospital and take services when I had a fever as I didn’t have much money to afford and hire a rickshaw or other vehicles.” – First-time pregnant woman

 Living under the COVID-19 crisis has put a strain on both the expecting parents and service providers.
 The resulting financial constraints have forced first-time parents to prioritise and cut back on services out of necessity, forgoing regular health check-ups during pregnancy even when they are considered important.
 Some service providers have adjusted their fees to respond to the new situation, but reductions in service fees are often unclear for the expectant parents.
 When moving from individual consultations to the group-based model, there is an added opportunity to restructure the financial model by leveraging economies of scale to lower user fees.

-“I am not only putting my life at stake but also my family members’ lives because when I come from outside I might bring the virus home” – An expectant father
+“I am not only putting my life at stake but also my family members’ lives because when I come from outside I might bring the virus home” – a Shastya Kormi (health worker)